-Throughout this ASI CoC Standard the use of the terms Input and Output refer specifically to the flow of CoC Material into and out of an Entity's Certification Scope.
-As CoC Material moves between supply chain activities within an Entity's Certification Scope, the term Intra-Entity Flow is used.
-The flow of all material, encompassing both CoC and Non-CoC, into and out of an Entity and/or its supply chain activities is referred to generally as Inflow and Outflow.
+Throughout this ASI CoC Standard the use of the terms Input and Output, Inflow and Outflow, Intra-Entity Flow are used.

+Input and Output refer specifically to the flow of CoC Material into and out of an Entity's Certification Scope.

+Intra-Entity Flow is used when the CoC Material moves between supply chain activities within an Entity's Certification Scope.

+Inflow and Outflow is the flow of all material, encompassing both CoC and Non-CoC, into and out of an Entity and/or its supply chain activities.